Board of Directors

 Member

 A lifelong educator, Su has been active in the Riverside community for the past 30 years.
-She has served on the boards of the Riverside Public Library, Riverside Metropolitan Museum and the City of Riverside’s Cultural Heritage Board.
-She is Chair of the International Relations Council committee that oversees the sister city relationship between her hometown Hyderabad and Riverside.
-Su has been spearheading donations of masks, personal protection equipment and oxygen concentrators for hospitals in Hyderabad that are struggling to care for COVID-19 patients.
+She has served on the boards of the Riverside Public Library, Riverside Metropolitan Museum, and the City of Riverside’s Cultural Heritage Board.
+She is chair of the International Relations Council committee that oversees the sister city relationship between her hometown, Hyderabad, and Riverside.
+During the pandemic, Su spearheaded donations of masks, personal protection equipment and oxygen concentrators for hospitals in Hyderabad that were struggling to care for COVID-19 patients.
 Su is also an advisor to the Southern California based Sahara organization, principally assisting with English language training for recent immigrants.

 Su has been a resident of Riverside since 1991.
-She is married to fellow board member Dr. Lalit Acharya, and has two daughters and two grandchildren.
+She was married to Civil Rights Institute co-founder Dr. Lalit Acharya (1951–2022), and has two daughters and two grandchildren.

 Luz Gallegos